som-shahlab/ehr-rwe/preprocessing/README.md

 ## 1. Instructions
 For fast loading with Pandas, we note must be in TSV format.
-The TSV format needs a minimum of 2 columns: `DOC_NAME` and `TEXT`; any other additional columns are treated as document metadata and added to the `metadata` field in the final output JSON file.
+The TSV format requires defining 2 columns: `DOC_NAME` and `TEXT`; all additional columns are treated as document metadata and added to the `metadata` field in the final output JSON file.

 If your input is a directory of text files, you can convert to TSV files of size `batch_size` using: